CompuTec/computec-docs/docs/webup/installation-and-activation.md

 ## 2. Company and Web Client Activation

-Make sure that the company is active in AppEngine and Web Client is [configured](/docs/appengine/administrators-guide/configuration-and-administration/working-with-sap-business-one-web-client).
+Make sure that the company is active in AppEngine and the Web Client is [configured](/docs/appengine/administrators-guide/configuration-and-administration/working-with-sap-business-one-web-client).

 ## 3. WebUp App Installation